Helena businesses team up to make hand sanitizer from 30 kegs of beer

 "We are just trying to get it out to the people who need it the most," Rasile said.
 "We felt like it was our duty to help out where we can.
 We are in a unique position, so we decided to step up."

-The supply would have been much more limited without the expiring beer provided by Helena-based George's Distributing.
-Tatum Curtis, who does design and marketing work at George's, credited the company's "culture of community" implemented by Chelsi and Jim George.
+The supply would have been much more limited without the beer provided by Helena-based George's Distributing.
+Tatum Curtis, who does design and marketing work at George's, credited the company's "culture of community" implemented by Chelsey and Jim George.

 "Being part of this Helena community, we have a good relationship with Gulch," Curtis said.
 "The whole industry is having to be more nimble right now."